mshirlaw/single-responsibility-principle/PITCHME.md

 ---

+# Parameters give a clue

-* function accepts many arguments
+* accepts many arguments
-* function accepts complicated data structure
+* accepts a complicated data structure
-* flag(s) which determine how the function works
+* flag(s) determine how the function works
-* function relies on if / else logic to control the flow of operation
+* relies on if / else logic to control the flow of operation

 ---

 ## Highly coupled code?

-If in order to use module A a developer must also be aware of the implementation of module B then module A & B are said to be highly (or tightly) coupled
+If in order to use module A, the developer must also be aware of the implementation of module B, then module A & B are said to be highly (or tightly) coupled

 ---

-* the degree of interdependence between software modules
 * not always at the module level
 * may also be at the function level
+* the degree of interdependence between software modules

 ---